QuarkNerd/blog/lpage/_posts/2015-07-02-surprising-things-about-js.md

 }
 {% endhighlight %}

-I prefer the original, then using elses and then block labels - but maybe its because thats what I'm used to?
+I prefer the original, then using elses and then block labels - but maybe that's because thats what I'm used to?

 ## Destructuring an existing variable